Martellus Bennett

-Martellus Demond Bennett (born March 10, 1987) is an American former professional football player who was a tight end for 10 seasons in the National Football League (NFL).
-He played college football for the Texas A&M Aggies and was selected by the Dallas Cowboys in the second round of the 2008 NFL draft.
-Bennett was a member of five teams during his career, most notably the Chicago Bears, with whom he earned Pro Bowl honors, and the New England Patriots, with whom he won Super Bowl LI.
+Martellus Demond Bennett (born March 10, 1987) is an American former professional football tight end who played in the National Football League (NFL) for 10 seasons.
+Bennett played college football for the Texas A&M Aggies, receiving second-team All-Big 12 in 2006.
+He was selected by the Dallas Cowboys in the second round of the 2008 NFL draft.
+Bennett was a member of five teams during his career, most notably the Chicago Bears, where he earned Pro Bowl honors, and the New England Patriots, where he won Super Bowl LI.
 After retiring, Bennett became a children's author and published books under his publication company The Imagination Agency.
 He is the younger brother of former defensive end Michael Bennett.

 Early life

 Martellus Bennett played football and basketball at Alief Taylor High School in Houston, Texas.
 He was a three-year starter and two-time All-District and All-Greater Houston selection at tight end.
 As a sophomore, Bennett averaged 12.4 yards per catch.
 As a junior, he caught 13 passes for 170 yards and two touchdowns.
 As a senior, Bennett had a team-high of 42 receptions for 487 yards and six touchdowns, earning first-team Class 5A all-state honors from the Texas Sports Writers Association.
 He also averaged 23 points and 8.2 rebounds per game as a senior in basketball.
 Bennett played in the 2005 U.S. Army All-American Bowl.

 As a college football prospect in his senior year of high school, Bennett was a five-star recruit, ranked by Rivals.com as the No. 1 tight end and No. 8 best player in the 2005 prospect class.
 He was recruited by Texas A&M, Duke, Kansas, LSU, Miami, Oklahoma, and Texas.
 Although Bennett originally committed to play for Miami, he chose to sign a National Letter of Intent to play for Texas A&M.

 Bennett also had interest in playing professional basketball, so he decided to declare for the 2005 NBA draft after his senior season.
 Bennett did not hire an agent though, intending to go to college if he was not selected in the first round.
 NBA scouts informed Bennett that it was unlikely he would, causing him to withdraw from the draft a few days prior.
 As a result, Bennett decided to enroll in classes in the second summer session at Texas A&M.